RTCM Unpacked: The Binary Protocol Your RTK Fix Actually Depends On

 Every RTK system relies on two data flows moving in opposite directions:

-NTRIP is just the delivery truck; RTCM is the cargo.
+NTRIP is the delivery truck; RTCM is the cargo.
 Your receiver takes the base station's RTCM observations, differences them against its own, and resolves carrier-phase ambiguities to produce centimeter-level coordinates.

 RTCM vs. NMEA: Inputs and Outputs